akinariobi/akinariobi.github.io/_posts/2018-09-14-logistic-regression.markdown

 ![data image](https://akinariobi.github.io/assets/img/classification-using-binary-logistic-regression/1.png)
 *fig. 1*

 As displayed at fig. 1 there's 4601 rows and 58 columns in this file.
-Note that it's recommended to use higher amount of data than that mentioned for this algorithm in order to get more precise results.
+Note that it's recommended to use higher amount of data than that mentioned in order to get more precise results.

 Let's explore the data what we have.